Accessing company data from your personal device?

-Are you using your own devices to work?
+Are you using a personal device to work?

 The world has changed.
 Coronavirus has forced people to work from home (WFH) and this could be permanent. a survey carried out by global workplace analytics.
 Revealed 68% “are very successful working from home”. with evidence like this WFH is here to stay.